-The new National Curriculum was implemented from September 2014.
-It provides pupils with an introduction to the essential knowledge that they need to be educated citizens.
+The National Curriculum provides pupils with the essential knowledge that they need to be educated citizens.
 It introduces pupils to the best that has been thought and said; and helps engender an appreciation of human creativity and achievement.

 The full National Curriculum document can be viewed at: